thbaumbach/primecoin/doc/README.md

 ----------------

  * -sievesize determines how many numbers go through the sieve in one go.
-The default value is 1 million.
+The default value is 917504 (default value of -l1cachesize times 32).
 This value has very little impact on performance.

  * -sievefilterprimes determines how many primes factors will be filtered out by the sieve.
 The default value is 7849.
 This value has a minor impact on